 The main tea room is on ground floor level with no step up required for access.
 There is one step to access our ground floor toilet.

 There is a baby changing station in our downstairs toilet.

 Unfortunately, space is a bit tight for us to accommodate pushchairs but you are welcome to leave them outside undercover or in our courtyard.

 The Beautifully refurbished nantwich tearoom

 Visit us in the centre of Nantiwch for delicious afternoon teas, lunch, bruch and the best coffee in Nantwich

 Delicious Food Available all Day

 Whether you are looking for a hearty English breakfast, a light bite for lunch, or a celebratory afternoon tea, your day wouldn't be complete without a visit to Ginger and Pickles in Nantwich.

-Here you'll find homemade cakes stacked to the ceiling, loose leaf teas ready to be brewed, and savoury delights to satisfy even the most talented tastebuds.
+Here you'll find homemade cakes stacked to the ceiling, homemade artisan breads, pastries and savoury delights to satisfy even the most talented tastebuds.

 Ginger & Pickles is located on ‘Mill Street’, previously known as ‘Le Mylne Street’.
 This street lead to the old Nantwich Water Mill beside the River Weaver, this was a local source of flour used for bulk bread making.
 The mill was ruined by the great fire of Nantwich in 1583 and later demolished in 1970.
 Our Nantwich tearoom used to house the local office for the Nantwich Chronicle Newspaper before it became Ginger & Pickles in 2005.